PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 .. figure:: /image/example/arduino_ubuntu/arduino_plugin_arborescence.png

-   Arborescence of our plugin.
+   Tree structure of our plugin.
 We have to be careful about the naming conventions of the files, folders, and class that are in red rectangles, even the case is sensitive.

 If those naming conventions have been respected, then PyMoDAQ will detect our plugin.
 This can be easily tested by